pastram-i/plex-trueshuffle/README.md

 # Multi (Or single) server shuffle for plex
-The goal is to watch episodes in order, but shuffle between shows after each plays
+The goal is to watch episodes in order, but shuffle between shows after each plays.

 Allows users to create an off platform queue of Episodes.
 This queue will -